 While patients in this program are still able to participate in individual and group therapy and healing activities, they are allowed to go home in the evenings, depending on the addiction treatment center.

 In the outpatient treatment program, patients are allowed to stay at home if they have a stable, drug-free environment.
 This is the most flexible option.
 Patients in this program have usually completed the other two programs or have a more moderate addiction and do not need detox.

 It doesn’t take much to find a Palm Harbor detox center.
 You may need to detox more than others if you are addicted to benzodiazepines, opiates or alcohol.
 Before your treatment program begins, you will complete any necessary detox.
 Without medical supervision in the detox process, the pain of withdrawal may cause you to relapse.
 At a detox center, you will be monitored throughout the process and receive any medical attention that is necessary.

 The path to recovery often starts with detoxification, but it is important to keep in mind that detoxification is just a start.
-The mental or spiritual aspects of your drug and/or alcohol addiction will not be treated at a detox center on its own.
-Finding a rehabilitation facility that provides both detox and the appropriate treatment program is the best thing to do.
+The mental or spiritual aspects of your drug or alcohol addiction will not be treated at a detox center on its own.
+Finding a rehabilitation facility that provides both detox and the appropriate treatment program may be the best thing to do.
 Your addiction will be treated in a more holistic way in a treatment program.

 Recovery Meetings Near You

 After successful completion of a treatment program, 12-step programs or other recovery programs like SMART Recovery are important to staying sober.

 Alcoholics Anonymous is the original 12-step group that was established in 1935.
 For decades, it has helped millions of recovering alcoholics to stay sober.
 The program follows 12 steps in which members are asked to turn their alcoholism over to a higher power, account for their previous mistakes and help other alcoholics.
 Regardless of where you completed alcohol treatment, Palm Harbor’s AA meetings can help you stay sober.